l1g4v/l1g4v.github.io/_posts/2023-01-09-multilayer-perceptrons-and-deep-learning.md

 disp(load_and_feed_foward("number.jpg"))
 ```

-For the images I created a 28x28 grayscale canvas in GIMP and then whenever I wanted to test another drawing I just re-exported it in .jpg
+For the images I created a 28x28 grayscale canvas in GIMP and then whenever I wanted to test another drawing I just re-exported it as number.jpg

 <img src="{{ site.baseurl }}/images/2023-01-09-multilayer-perceptrons-and-deep-learning/gimp.png" width="80%" height="80%">